HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough.md

 <a name="dataflow" href="#"> </a>

-At a high level, the application performs the following operations:
+At a high level, the application goes through the following steps:

 1. Data preprocessing: prepare parsed sentences.
 2. Candidate generation and Feature extraction:
   - Extract mentions of people in the text
-  - Extract all candidate pairs of people that possibly participate in a `has_spouse` relation
-  - Prepare training data by [distant supervision](../../general/relation_extraction.html) using an existing knowledge base
+  - Extract all candidate pairs of people that possibly participate in a `has_spouse` relation and prepare training data by [distant supervision](../../general/relation_extraction.html) using an existing knowledge base
   - Add features to `has_spouse` candidates
 3. Generate the factor graph as specified by inference rules
-4. Perform statistical learning and inference
+4. Perform statistical learning and inference and generate the results
-5. Generate the results

 <!--
 We will use `tsv_extractors` for our